dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT limitations

 * A message can transport at most ~256Mb in the payload
-* Broker is a single point of failure
+* Broker is (not necessarily) a single point of failure
 * A publisher may assume that a subscriber is listening, when in fact it is not
 * Assuring delivery to subscriber involves additional roundtrips
 * Publishes by malicious or faulty nodes: signatures